f0rc3ps/tpotce/README.md

-# OPSEC-T-Pot - The All In One Multi Honeypot Platform
+# OPSEC-T-Pot DEV - The All In One Multi Honeypot Platform

 ![T-Pot](doc/tpotsocial.png)